Bfmack18/Workshop-/Wardrop.md

 which account for the entire population in that small area.
 This method is alot cheaper since the micro census surveys are only a fraction of the coat of a full census.
 They then use this data to predict the population in locations of that country that are not sampled.
-An example of the bottom-up method is to use to find the ruggedness of terrain.
+An example of the bottom-up method is to use it to find the ruggedness of terrain and wherepeople would live by this. type of terrain to. see how much danger they would be in during a natural disaster.